When Digital Twins Meet Large Language Models: Realistic, Interactive, and Editable Simulation for Autonomous Driving: Results and Discussion

-where, $\{\alpha, \beta, \gamma\} > 0$ weigh the relative importance of $l$, $c$, and $s$ respectively.
-SSIM ranges from -1 to 1, indicating the degree of correlation between the pair of images (1 means perfect similarity).
+\textbf{SSIM:} Structural similarity index measure (SSIM) evaluates the perceptual structural similarity between the rendered image and the ground truth by comparing luminance, contrast, and structure.
+It is designed to align with human visual perception.
+SSIM ranges from -1 to 1, indicating the degree of correlation between the pair of images (1 corresponds to perfect similarity).
 It captures perceptual quality better than PSNR by focusing on local image structures, which are critical for evaluating how well a method reconstructs edges, textures, and scene consistency.

 \textbf{LPIPS:} Learned perceptual image patch similarity (LPIPS) is a deep-learning-based perceptual metric that compares high-level features extracted from a neural network (e.g., AlexNet in our case) rather than pixel-wise differences.
-It measures how perceptually similar two images are by computing the $L_2$ distance between their feature activations at multiple layers of a pre-trained neural network.
+It measures perceptual similarity between two images by computing the $L_2$ distance between their feature activations across multiple layers of a pre-trained neural network.
 LPIPS score ranges from 0 (perfect similarity) to 1 (completely different).
-It evaluates perceptual quality at a high level, capturing differences in texture, details, and global image structure that are not detected by PSNR or SSIM.
+It evaluates perceptual quality at a high level, capturing differences in texture, details, and global image structure.

 \textbf{FPS:} Frames per second (FPS) is a performance measure to assess the rendering rate\footnote{All experiments were conducted using a single laptop PC with 12th Gen Intel Core i9-12900H 2.50 GHz CPU, NVIDIA GeForce RTX 3080 Ti GPU, and 32.0 GB RAM.}.
-It measures the number of frames $\mathrm{n_{frames}}$ rendered within a predefined time interval $T$.
+It measures the number of frames rendered within a predefined time interval.
 FPS values can range from 0 (no update) to upwards of 30 (real-time), with $>$60 FPS being a good benchmark for autonomy-oriented simulations.

 We first benchmark two different photorealistic reconstruction methods, viz.
 NeRF and 3DGS.
-Table \ref{tab1} presents the reconstruction results for the CU-ICAR scene (used as a benchmark).
+Table \ref{tab2} presents the reconstruction results for the CU-ICAR scene (used as a benchmark).
 3DGS outperforms NeRF by a large margin: not only are the quality metrics for 3DGS better than NeRF (PSNR +29.21\%, SSIM +90.24\%, LPIPS -64.29\%), but 3DGS is over 100 times faster than NeRF for the same scene.
 The choice of 3DGS is thus justified, and further results will assume 3DGS reconstruction, unless mentioned otherwise.
+Furthermore, as discussed earlier, we compare and propose to couple 3DGS-based photorealism (higher PSNR/SSIM and lower LPIPS) with PSR-based geometrical precision (lower CCD/CMD) and dynamic interactability (continuous surface representation) to complement each other.